-Students’ mobility initiatives have long been a stumbling block in the educational process at HEIs in many Partner Countries (PC), also in Ukraine and SER.
-Lack of academic performance recognition, difficulties in getting a permit for a mobility run (MR), no counseling body or person on institutional level responsible for students’ mobility initiatives pose numerous difficulties to students at Higher Education Institutions (HEIs) in PCs, discouraging them from MRs and depriving them of multicultural experiences.
+Students’ mobility initiatives have long been a stumbling block in the educational process at Higher Education Institutions (HEIs) in many Partner Countries (PC), also in Ukraine and Serbia.
+Lack of academic performance recognition, difficulties in getting a permit for a mobility run (MR), no counselling body or person at institutional level responsible for students’ mobility initiatives cause many difficulties for students at HEIs in PCs, discouraging them from MRs and depriving them of multicultural experiences.

 For the purpose of a wider-scope impact and sustainability of students’ mobility capacity building, corresponding governance should be established on all levels in HE, i.e. initiatives of the ministry responsible for HE and institutional solutions need to be aligned (HEIs set up and maintain MRs and methodological recommendations, coordination, and counseling are provided at ministerial level) to harmonize of mobility organization process.